-- (1) Amounts shown do not reflect compensation actually received by the Named Executive Officer.
+- Amounts shown do not reflect compensation actually received by the Named Executive Officer.
 Instead, the amounts shown are the aggregate grant date value, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 718, Compensation-Stock Options ("ASC Topic 718"), of awards granted in fiscal year 2010 and in prior years.
-The assumptions used to calculate the value of the RSU awards are set forth under Note 1 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended May 30, 2010. - (2) Amounts shown do not reflect compensation actually received by the Named Executive Officer.
+The assumptions used to calculate the value of the RSU awards are set forth under Note 1 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended May 29, 2011. - (2) Amounts shown do not reflect compensation actually received by the Named Executive Officer.
 Instead, the amounts shown are the aggregate grant date value, computed in accordance with ASC Topic 718, of awards granted in fiscal year 2010 and in prior years.
-The assumptions used to calculate the value of stock option awards are set forth under Note 1 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended May 30, 2010. - (3) Amounts consist of bonuses earned for exceeding financial performance targets in fiscal year 2008 under the Company's annual cash bonus plan. - (4) Amounts consist of Company paid life insurance and an employer 401(k) match for all Named Executive Officers.
-For Mr. Steele, the amount shown also includes Company-paid disability insurance for which Mr. Steele is the beneficiary.
-During fiscal year 2009, Dr. Taft received a 15-year service award in the amount of \$1,480 and Dr. Bitler received a 20-year service award in the amount of \$7,402.
-For Mr. Midyett, the amount includes an annual car allowance of \$15,000. - (5) Amount consists of a hiring bonus upon the start of employment with the Company.
+The assumptions used to calculate the value of stock option awards are set forth under Note 1 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended May 29, 2011. - (3) Amounts consist of bonuses earned for exceeding financial performance targets in fiscal year 2011 under the 2011 Incentive Award Plan. - (4) Amounts consist of Company paid life insurance and an employer 401(k) match for all Named Executive Officers.
+The amount shown for Mr. Steele also includes Company-paid disability insurance for which Mr. Steele is the beneficiary.
+The amount shown for Mr. Allingham also includes Company-paid disability insurance for which Mr. Allingham is the beneficiary.
+During fiscal year 2009, Dr. Taft received a 15-year service award in the amount of \$1,480.
+For Mr. Midyett, the amount shown includes an annual car allowance of \$15,000. - (5) Mr. Allingham was hired on April 30, 2010 effective with the acquisition of Lifecore.